 From airport meltdowns to what to pack to how to get there, it’s rife with potential concerns and daunting to be honest.

-Luckily, a family-friendly South Pacific paradise resides just a short flight away: Fiji!
-This island wonderland is a short four-hour flight away and can cater to the youngest members of your family without forgetting about adults.
+Luckily, a family friendly South Pacific paradise resides just a short flight away: Fiji!
+This island wonderland is a short four-hour flight away and can tirelessly entertain kids and youngsters of your family without forgetting about adults.

 There are lots to do in Fiji for families: your children can run amok in the mud pools and mangroves, swim in the spectacular seas or climb about the Coral Coast’s dunes and caves.
 There are plenty of activities to burn off that youthful energy.